 The only downside of registering at this store is that you won’t receive a completion discount.
 But, the store offers 20 percent off coupons every week, so you can use that instead.

 Having a baby is expensive, and that’s why using your newborn checklist that every new mom should have at Walmart is the ideal solution if you’re on a budget.
-The store not only has loads of products to choose from, but its prices are great, too.

 You can sign up online, and your friends and family can make the purchases without having to go inside the store.
 And if you download the app, it’s easy enough to create your baby register right from your phone.